-Best board games for adults 2024
+Best board games for adults 2024: complex, enthralling games for the enthusiasts

 The best board games for adults will offer gaming experiences for more mature audiences, breaking the assumption that the medium is only aimed at younger audiences.
 We've compiled our top picks which cover a variety of genres and can be played by multiple players, so no matter how many guests you're trying to entertain - we've got a game for you.

-While we'll touch upon choices that could easily be considered one of the best board games outright, this list includes more complicated titles and scenarios that are not necessarily family-friendly or geared toward a younger audience.
+While we'll touch upon choices that could easily be considered among the best board games outright, this list includes more complicated titles and scenarios that are not necessarily family-friendly or geared toward a younger audience.
 That means themes of war, political instability, and other topics which isn't exactly inviting to the youngsters.

 We've also rounded up all the best card games for a more compact experience as well as the best board games for two people if you prefer playing in pairs.
 With that said, the best digital board games could also be of interest, especially if you're considering playing long-distance, too.